ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

-To obtain a dataset with a single pesticide per row, raw measurements from ECOTOX need to be aggregated.
-EPA guidelines \cite{EPA_guidelines} suggest 11 $\mu \text{g / org}$ as the threshold for acute bee toxicity, i.e. LD50 at or below this value marks a pesticide definitely toxic for honey bees.
-PPDB and BPDB \cite{PPDB_support_info}, for consistency with EU and UK regulatory institutions, use 1 $\mu \text{g / org}$ and 100 $\mu \text{g / org}$ as thresholds, i.e. LD50 equal to or lower than 1 means highly toxic pesticide, between 1 and 100 moderately toxic, and higher than 100 means non-toxic or slightly toxic substance.
-We therefore calculate two such labels for each pesticide: binary non-toxic/toxic (EPA label), and ternary non-toxic/moderately toxic/highly toxic (PPDB level).
-They are numerically encoded as 0/1 and 0/1/2, respectively.

-We identify each distinct substance by the CAS number, and for each one we calculate two labels for every toxicity type (oral, contact, other) available for that pesticide.
-Those measurements vary strongly for some pesticides, so we take a conservative approach here, to ensure high data quality.
-If the lowest and highest measurement agree for the EPA binary label, i.e. all measurements are below or above 11 $\mu \text{g / org}$, we assign positive or negative class, respectively.
+To obtain a dataset with a single pesticide per row, raw $LD_{50}$ measurements from ECOTOX need to be aggregated into a single number.
+We identify each distinct substance by the CAS number.
+They can have $LD_{50}$ measurements for oral, contact, and other toxicity type.
+For many pesticides, only one or two of those are available.
+Their values vary strongly for some pesticides, so we take a conservative approach here, to ensure high data quality.

+For each toxicity type, we check if the lowest and highest measurement agree for the EPA guidelines threshold, i.e. if all values are below or above $11$ $\mu \text{g / org}$.
+If so, we assign toxic or non-toxic class, respectively.
 Otherwise, we mark the toxicity label as \q{Unspecified}, and remove such rows.
+This way, we further alleviate problems arising from $LD_{50}$ measurement uncertainty, as described in the \q{Classification labels} section.

-Then we assign PPDB ternary level based on median measurement.
-Lastly, for each pesticide, we take the strongest toxicity type (e.g. with the highest level), as representing the most toxic effect the pesticide can have on bees.
+We also assign PPDB ternary level based on median measurement value.
+Lastly, for each pesticide, we take the strongest toxicity type, as representing the most toxic effect the pesticide can have on bees.
+For example, if it has oral toxicity $2$ (highly toxic) and contact toxicity $1$ (moderately toxic), we mark it as $2$.
+This way, only pesticides truly safe for honey bees will get level $0$.
 We also save the information which toxicity type was the strongest for each pesticide.

 Further, we add SMILES strings and PubChem CID (Compound ID) numbers.
 SMILES strings are required by computational libraries, and CID numbers enable easy and unambiguous lookup of molecules in PubChem \cite{PubChem}, the largest openly available database of chemical information.
 We utilize PUG REST API \cite{PubChem_PUG_REST}, mapping CAS numbers to SMILES strings and CID numbers.
 We remove those molecules for which that operation was impossible or ambiguous.